ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 end-use-specific-language-extensions driven flows) so that they can use it to explore/experiment things.

-And given that the idea is also to help explore/experiment for developers, some flexibility is provided to change behaviour easily using the devel-tools/console, for now.
-And skeletal logic has been implemented to explore some of the end points and ideas/implications around them.
+And given that the idea is also to help explore/experiment for developers, some flexibility is provided to change behaviour easily using the devel-tools/console or provided minimal settings ui (wrt few aspects).
+Skeletal logic has been implemented to explore some of the end points and ideas/implications around them.

 ### General

 Me/gMe consolidates the settings which control the behaviour into one object.
 One can see the current settings, as well as change/update them using browsers devel-tool/console.
+It is attached to the document object.

   bCompletionFreshChatAlways - whether Completion mode collates complete/sliding-window history when communicating with the server or only sends the latest user query/message.